lzim/teampsd/resources/hq_checklists/teampsd_guiding_principles.md

 - Most of our work is public-facing with the exception of any items that include Protected Health Information (PHI) or Personally Identifiable Information (PII).
 All of our public materials are free to download and use.
 - We use R, a free open-source coding language and a specific file naming convention to ensure all of our matierals are machine & human readable (all lower case, no spaces, with dates as yyyy_mm_dd i.e. teampsd_guiding_principles_2020_01_01).
 - Use email for any private discussions.
 Host any private files in password-protected locations or in folders behind the VA firewall.
 When in doubt, ask an HQ member or err on the side of caution.
-- Make sure work your work and accompanying documentation allows other team members or scientists in the field to reproduce and understand your work.
+- Make sure your work and accompanying documentation allows other team members or scientists in the field to reproduce and understand your work without further questions.

 ### 4. Any time saved is team time.
 - Ask questions early and often to prevent escalating issues down the road.
-Refer to existing resources (cheatsheets, checklists, etc.) as well for questions.
+Refer to existing resources (cheatsheets, checklists, etc.) as well for clarification.
 - Double check all work before handing it off to the next team member to reduce rework.
-- We work in a participatory manner and iterate often based on field feedback.
-As such, we often need to reorganize our order of priorities accordingly.
-- Think through and prioritize work that have interdependencies across the team.
+- Think through dependencies across the team and partners and prioritize work based on the most recent information you have.
 - Manage workflow asynchronously (via GitHub) and only schedule meetings when absolutely necessary.

 ### 5. Use active listening skills to ensure understanding.
-- We work daily with team members and partners that are experts in their respective fields. with experts from Reflect-back requests and instructions.
+- We work daily with team members and partners that are experts in their respective fields, and it is easy lose track of a complex discussion.
+- Reflect-back requests and decisions in your own words.
-- Ask lots of questions and clarification.
+- Ask for clarification and slow down if necessary.
-- Find / ask for existing documentation.